smckech/lordcephei.github.io/pages/install.md

 Apple's darwin operating system:

 1. The standard functions diff, zdiff and awk are less versatile than the linux (gnu) equivalents.
 Some of the testing scripts make use of the extra versatility of gnu versions.
-Before running the standard checks, please install the gnu versions of diff and awk, e.g. using macports.Also copy zdiff from a linux system and park it in the directory where diff is located.
+Before running the standard checks, please install the gnu versions of diff and awk, e.g. using macports.
+Also copy zdiff from a linux system and park it in the directory where diff is located.

 2. The gnu BLAS library has some bugs, e.g. the one that accompanies gcc Apple LLVM version 6.1.0 and GNU Fortran 5.1.0 Some of them have been worked around, but zdotc needs to be replaced.
 Pick up a distribution of zdotc from, [e.g.](http://www.netlib.org/lapack/explore-html/d6/db8/zdotc_8f_source.html) Put it into the slatsm directory, and update SConscript (or Makefile if you are using the old installation)